Sambal Goreng Udang Peteh (petai)

 Blend the bumbu (spice mix)

-Because I leave the santen out of my dish, I blend the herbs and spices mix extra finely.
+When you leave the santen out of the dish, I recommend to blend the herbs and spices mix extra finely preferably with a machine.
 This ensures a delicious creamy layer of paste that will cover all the shrimps.
-In the mortar (cobek) the bumbu remains a bit coarser, but the flavors are more intense because of the rubbing in the mortar.

-Now this bumbu can be stir-fried in the pan.
-When the paste changes in color I add the petai beans, lemongrass and leaves.
+Now this bumbu can be sauteed in the pan.
+When the paste changes in color I add the petai beans, lemongrass and the leaves.

 I serve my sambal goreng udang peteh with brown rice today.
-When I serve my dish I leave the herbs in my sambal goreng udang petai; it looks even more delicious this way.
+When I serve my dish I leave the herbs in; it looks even more delicious this way.
 Selamat makan!

 Want to see more Indonesian recipes with petai beans?
 Click and find out here.